 Other tests that may be done include:

 - CT or MRI of the pelvis or abdomen

-Surgery such as a pelvic laparoscopy or exploratory laparotomy is often done to find the cause of symptoms.
-A biopsy will be done to help make the diagnosis.
+Surgery such as a pelvic laparoscopy or exploratory laparotomy may be done to evaluate symptoms and perform a biopsy to help make the diagnosis.

-No lab or imaging test has ever been shown to be able to screen for or diagnose ovarian cancer in its early stages.
+No lab or imaging test has ever been shown to be able to diagnose ovarian cancer in its early stages.

 Surgery is used to treat all stages of ovarian cancer.
-For early stages surgery may be the only treatment.
+For earlier stage ovarian cancer, it may be the only treatment.
 Surgery involves:

 - Removal of both ovaries and fallopian tubes (bilateral salpingo-oophorectomy)

 - Partial or complete removal of the omentum, the fatty layer that covers and pads organs in the abdomen

 - Examination, biopsy, or removal of the lymph nodes and other tissues in the pelvis and abdomen